HOW HAPPY FAMILIES ARGUE WELL

 As a parent, it is crucial to remember not to point the finger but to lead the way in teaching positive communication in your family.

-I know first-hand that this is far easier said than done, and it will take time and effort from everyone to make the most positive impact on your family.
+I know first-hand that this is far easier said than done, and it will take time and effort from everyone.
+Why not pick the one that will make the most positive impact on your family and try it today?

 For more strategies to foster peace, happiness, understanding, and connection in your home, see the Parent’s Guide to Children’s Behaviour.